%pip install -q validmind

 Work with your model documentation

-From the Model Inventory in the ValidMind Platform UI, go to the model you registered earlier.
+From the Model Inventory in the ValidMind Platform, go to the model you registered earlier.
 (Need more help?)

 Click and expand the Model Development section.